apache/celix/documents/components.md

 limitations under the License.
 -->

-TODO refactor this documentation file
-TODO also describes when cmp is suspended: there is a svc dep with suspend-strategy and the set or add/rem callback is configured.

 # Apache Celix Components
 In Apache Celix, components are plain old C/C++ objects (POCOs) managed by the Apache Celix Dependency Manager (DM).
-Components can provide service and have services dependencies.
+Components can provide services and depend on services.
 Components are configured declarative using the DM api.

 Service dependencies will influence the component's lifecycle as a component will only be active when all required dependencies are available.
 The DM is responsible for managing the component's service dependencies, the component's lifecycle and when to register/unregister the component's provided services.

 Note that the Apache Celix Dependency Manager is inspired by the [Apache Felix Dependency Manager](http://felix.apache.org/documentation/subprojects/apache-felix-dependency-manager.html), adapted to Apache Celix and the C/C++ usage.

 # Component Lifecycle
-Each DM Component you define gets its own lifecycle.
+Each DM Component has its own lifecycle.
 A component's lifecycle state model is depicted in the state diagram below.

 ![Component Life Cycle](diagrams/component_lifecycle.png)

-The DM can be used to configure a component's lifecycle callbacks; Lifecycle callbacks are always called from the Celix event thread.
-The following component's lifecycle callbacks can be configured:
+The DM can be used to configure a component's lifecycle callbacks, the following component's lifecycle callbacks can be configured:

  - `init`
  - `start`
  - `stop`
  - `deinit`

-These callbacks are used in the intermediate component's lifecycle states `Initializing`, `Starting`, `Suspending`, `Resuming`, `Stopping` and `Deinitializing`.
+These callbacks are used in the intermediate component's lifecycle states `Initializing`, `Starting`, `Suspending`, `Resuming`, `Stopping` and `Deinitializing` and the lifecycle callbacks are always called from the Celix event thread.

 A DM Component has the following lifecycle states:
 - `Inactive`: _The component is inactive and the DM is not managing the component yet._